Nature Nurtures: Why the Great Outdoors are Good for Kids

 But does this come at a cost for kids?
 Certainly!

-A propensity for staying indoors can also be damaging to Mother Earth.
-Kids who grow up in environments where they’re sheltered from nature are less likely to appreciate it.
+A propensity for staying indoors can even be damaging to Mother Earth – kids who grow up sheltered from the beauty of the environment are less likely to appreciate it.
 Thus, they’re less likely to fight to save the planet when they become adults.

 Nature as a Co-Facilitator

-Nature, it can be argued, is one of the great regulators – it gets us in touch with our roots, grounding us in the process.
-It tickles the senses and teaches.
-And it offers a perspective you’ll never get inside of four walls.
+Nature, it can be argued, is one of the great regulators – it gets us in touch with our roots (literally!), grounding us in the process, it tickles the senses and teaches, and it offers a perspective you’ll never get inside of four walls.

-Bringing nature inside: If going outside doesn’t work for you or your client, consider bringing the outdoors inside.
-Many pieces of nature are easily portable.
-Grab a rock or a pinecone, bring them into the playroom, and paint them or create an art project.
+Bringing nature inside: If going outside doesn’t work, consider bringing the outdoors inside.
+Several pieces of nature are easily portable.
+Grab a rock or a pine cone, paint them, or create an art project.
+Try not to disturb the foliage (grab a fallen leaf rather than plucking one off a tree) – that will help teach children boundaries.

-Keeping an open-mind: Even if the great outdoors aren’t so great to you, keep an open-mind and allow your clients to embrace the experience if they so desire.
+Keeping an open-mind: Even if the great outdoors aren’t so great to you, keep an open-mind and allow children to embrace the experience if they so desire.
+Bugs may bug you, but – odds are – your kiddo will think they’re fascinating.

-Playing a game: Games are a mainstay of growing up, but this goes beyond Monopoly and Memory.
-From catch to tag, the only game piece required is yourself.
+Playing a game: Games are a mainstay of growing up, but they go well beyond Monopoly and Memory.
+From catch to tag, the only game piece required in so much outdoor activity is yourself.

-Making time for nature – to run, to explore, to cultivate creativity – may be a vital step in the play therapy process.
-Nature lets children embrace their roots and explore their senses – so let Mother Nature be your partner.
-As the weather warms and summer beckons, make a point to take play therapy outside.
+Making time for nature – to run, to explore, to cultivate creativity – is a vital step to creating the well-rounded childhood.
+Trees, leaves, the warm summer’s breeze all give children the power to embrace new things and explore their senses – so let Mother Nature be your partner.
+As the weather warms and long days beckon, make a point to take play outside.
 The results may surprise you.